 The analysis of your guest’s character traits will be crucial for the success of your hotel’s upselling strategy.
 Taking into account all the variables already mentioned, there are three main categories of guests that can be the ideal target for your upselling strategy:

-Can be willing to upgrade their experience as guests with bigger and more comfortable rooms, or panoramic views and other features that can help to improve their stay.
+They can be willing to upgrade their experience as guests with bigger and more comfortable rooms, or panoramic views and other features that can help to improve their stay.

 Families with children